Fuchsiano/R2ModdingDocs/docs/source/native/loadout.rst

      - name
      - the UI name for this loadout
    * - string
-     - the primary weapon. limited to Primary weapons NOTE: when changing this the mods and visors wont be changed so mods / visors exclusive to the gun will cause a server crash
-     - Row 2, column 3
+     - suit
+     - the model the Pilot should use
+   * - string
+     - race
+     - wether the Pilot is male or female

 .. list-table:: PilotLoadoutDef
-   :widths: 50 50 300
+   :widths: 25 25 50
    :header-rows: 1

    * - type